 "IBM welcomes Oracle's contribution of OpenOffice software to the Apache Software Foundation.
 We look forward to engaging with other community members to advance the technology beginning with our strong support of the incubation process for OpenOffice at Apache." said Kevin Cavanaugh, Vice President, IBM Collaboration Solutions.

-According to an article on The Register, Oracle ignored the advice given by The Document Foundation and LibreOffice to put the OpenOffice code under the Mozilla Public License/Lesser General Public License and transfer the OpenOffice domain and trademark to The Document Foundation.
+According to an article on The Register (opens in new tab), Oracle ignored the advice given by The Document Foundation and LibreOffice to put the OpenOffice code under the Mozilla Public License/Lesser General Public License and transfer the OpenOffice domain and trademark to The Document Foundation.